bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 Note:
 For how to build the `JIT` mode and `classic interpreter` mode, please refer to [Build iwasm on Linux](./build_wamr.md#linux).

 WAMR provides some features which can be easily configured by passing options to cmake, please see [WAMR vmcore cmake building configurations](./build_wamr.md#wamr-vmcore-cmake-building-configurations) for details.
-Currently in Windows, interpreter, AoT, and builtin libc are enabled by default.
+Currently in Windows, interpreter, AOT, and builtin libc are enabled by default.

 VxWorks
 -------------------------